purplebricks/purplebricks.github.io/_posts/2015-07-14-animating-purplebricks-frontend.md

     postThumb: 'https://az713861.vo.msecnd.net/web-images/marketingWebsite/global/siteCore@1x-p8-2.png'
 -->

 Before we started building the latest version of Purplebricks marketing website, our great design department came out with the most exciting features.
-As you probably expect reading this, half of them were very very hard to implement on all browsers. <!--more--> SVGs triggered by scroll event, things popping out of the screen (and  to), plus different versions and behaviour on a responsive design.
+As you probably expect reading this, half of them were very hard to implement on all browsers. <!--more--> SVGs triggered by scroll event, things popping out of (and into) the screen plus different versions and behaviour on a responsive design.

 The main objective of our re-design was a super fast and clean homepage that would make people understand who we are and why should they book valuations with us.
 Using graphic elements as opposed to wall of text, we wanted to give this modern, quirky style to the process that for so long has been stuck in the middle ages - selling your home.

 ![Animation concept](/images/animating-purplebricks-frontend/concept.gif)

 The aim of this post is to give you an idea of how we created a simple mechanism to take care of all "animated" elements on any given page.

-The idea was that as user scroll the page down, we would show certain elements, sometimes with fancy animation effect, sometime just fade in.
+The idea was that as user scroll the page down, we would show certain elements, sometimes with fancy animation effect, sometimes just fading in.
 They would have to appear in a specific order - top to bottom, then left to right.
 We wanted to make it bulletproof - here at Purplebricks we release daily, and our designs tend to change a lot.
 So to make sure there will be as little overhead with maintaining it, we came up with our *animation controller*:

 ![Animation controller graph](/images/animating-purplebricks-frontend/controllerGraph.jpg)